 It is possible that your case could benefit by your refusal to submit to a breathalyzer or blood test.
 Without affirmative evidence — such as a chemical BAC testing report — the prosecutor may have a harder time obtaining a conviction.

 However, the prosecutor may argue that your refusal is an admission of guilt because you knew you would fail the test.
+A DWI defense lawyer in Dallas can argue your case in court should you decide to refuse a breathalyzer test.

 How Can a Texas DWI Lawyer Help You if You Refused a Breath or Blood Test?